On $p$-adic Asai $L$-functions of Bianchi modular forms at non-ordinary primes and their decomposition into bounded $p$-adic $L$-functions: Introduction

-\begin{thmx}[Theorem \ref{thmasai1}, Theorem \ref{interpolation}] For any ineteger $c>1$ coprime to $6\frkn$, there exists a $v_{p}(a_{p})$-admissible distribution $\asaipad(\Psi)$ with the following interpolation property: for any integer $0\leq j\leq k$ and for any Dirichlet character of conductor $p^{r}>1$ we have
+\begin{thmx}[Theorem \ref{thmasai1}, Theorem \ref{interpolation}] For any integer $c>1$ coprime to $6\frkn$, there exists a $v_{p}(a_{p})$-admissible distribution $\asaipad(\Psi)$ with the following interpolation property: for any integer $0\leq j\leq k$ and for any Dirichlet character of conductor $p^{r}>1$ we have

-where $*'$ is an explicit non-zero factor. \end{thmx} Note that, one can get rid of $c$ under some conditions.
-For more details, see Subsection \ref{withoutc}.
+where $*'$ is an explicit non-zero factor. \end{thmx} Note that one can get rid of $c$ under some conditions.
+For more details, see the Subsection \ref{withoutc}.

-\begin{rem} Note that by an eigenform, we mean $\Psi$ can be obtained by the $p$\emph{-stabilization} of some Bianchi newform $\Psi'$ of level $\frkn'$ such that $\frkn'$ is coprime to $p$. \end{rem}
+\begin{rem} By an eigenform, we mean either $\Psi$ is a newform or can be obtained by the $p$\emph{-stabilization} of some Bianchi newform $\Psi'$ of level $\frkn'$ such that $\frkn'$ is coprime to $p$. \end{rem}

 \begin{rem} We do not impose any restriction on the fixed odd prime $p$.
 Our construction works as long as the $p$-adic valuation of the $U_{p}$-eigenvalue is less than $k+1$. \end{rem}